PrsPrsBK/vs-symbol-by-ctags/README.md

   because apparently we can not cover so much pattern of code-structure.
   But we may get more accurate range of each definition and utilize that for other feature, so this experiment happened.
+* `updateOnSave`: boolean. `true` means to update symbols information on `Save` the file.
+* `updateProc`: array of string, that represents an execution of ctags program.
+  This works only for **updating** on-memory symbols information on `Save`, not for generation of initial `tags` file.
+  This array starts with ctags executable, and needs to be passed stdio.
+See example below.

 ## `fixedTagsFile`